khulnasoft-lab/design.khulnasoft.com/contents/components/table.md

 Tables use column sorting rather than [list sorting](/components/sorting).

-The default sort direction of a table can be up or down depending on the use case and is indicated in the table header using the [chevron down](https://gitlab-org.gitlab.io/gitlab-svgs/?q=chevron-down) and [chevron up](https://gitlab-org.gitlab.io/gitlab-svgs/?q=chevron-up) icons.
-The sort direction is usually ordered by one specific column attribute, such as status, last updated, or priority.

 Sorting is designed as a native functionality of tables.
 For sorting on [static lists](/components/list), use the [List sorting](/components/sorting) component.

 The default sort direction of a table is usually ordered by one specific column attribute, such as status, last updated, or priority.
 Sorting is indicated in the table header using the [chevron down](https://gitlab-org.gitlab.io/gitlab-svgs/?q=chevron-down) and [chevron up](https://gitlab-org.gitlab.io/gitlab-svgs/?q=chevron-up) icons.